jagermi3ster/theworkwatch/_posts/2022-10-30-groupreviewticket.md

     </tr>
 </table>

-## What's Left to Do
+### What's Left to Do

-We plan to add...
+As of last week, we planned to add...

 - A fetch process to our Alarm API that determines which alarm will play when a break occurs, ends, or a task was anticipated to have ended
 - The location of the input windows for breaks, notifications and tasks will be relative to the corresponding button (rather than transforming and translating with pixels or percentage)
 - Customize this fastpages to fit our group

-We've got a few days to figure it out, so everything should be great by the due date.
+We added all but the relative locations for the input windows because there simply isn't enough time to uproot the code to work like that.
+Ultimately, it doesn't really matter.